ntson2002/lstm-crf-tagging/readme.md

 Two implemented models:

-* [lstm-tagger-v4](https://github.com/ntson2002/lstm-crf-tagging/tree/master/lstm-tagger-v4): Implementation of single BI-LSTM-CRF with additional features.
+* [lstm-tagger-v4](https://github.com/ntson2002/lstm-crf-tagging/tree/master/lstm-tagger-v4): Implementation of single BI-LSTM-CRF with additional features to recognize named entites at the top level.

-* [multi-lstm](https://github.com/ntson2002/lstm-crf-tagging/tree/master/multi-lstm): Implementation of Multilayer BI-LSTM-CRF model
+* [multi-lstm](https://github.com/ntson2002/lstm-crf-tagging/tree/master/multi-lstm): Implementation of Multilayer BI-LSTM-CRF model to recognize nested named entities.

 Our proposed models are based on [Lample et al 2016](https://arxiv.org/abs/1603.01360).
-But the orginal model does not focus to additional features as well as it can only recognize named entities at 1 layer.
+But the orginal model does not focus to additional features as well as recognizing nested named entities.